[image]

 Usage Overview: PC-Phone USB Sync

 This page is a copy of the overview in the app's Help tab, styled for better reading in this web page.
 If you've already read the overview in Help, you may want to skip ahead to the GUI Guide for finer-grained usage details.
 If you're looking for app start-up info, try App Packages.
-For general coverage of this app's essentials, read on here.
+For general coverage of this app's usage, read on here.

 After reading the overviews here, you may wish to move on to the GUI Guide page for more in-depth coverage of all the GUI's options.
 First, this page presents enough usage fundamentals to help you start syncing well.

-New: see also the app videos that demo concepts covered here.
+Related: see also the app videos that demo concepts covered here.

 Introducing the App